-Clinical trials analysis at Boehringer Ingelheim
+Clinical trials analysis with NLP at Boehringer Ingelheim

-When a pharmaceutical company develops a drug, it needs to pass through several phases of trials before it can be approved by regulators.
+When a pharmaceutical company develops a drug, it needs to pass through several phases of clinical trials before it can be approved by regulators.

 Before the trial is run, the drug developer writes a document called a protocol.
 This contains key information about how long the trial will run for, what is the risk to participants, what kind of treatment is being investigated, etc.